 FCIA works hard to spread the word of the 'DIIM' of Firestopping around the world, encouraging all interested Contractors, Consultant Firms, Associates, Manufacturers, Manufacturer Rep Firms and more to become involved to grow the industry's call for better Fire and Life Safety.

-When a connection is made, FCIA proudly welcomes new members, and we thank them for their support and commitment to the Firestop industry.
+FCIA proudly welcomes new members, and we thank them for their support and commitment to the Firestop industry.

 Thank you to all current members, as well, for helping to grow FCIA and the Specialty Firestop trade, resulting in improved Fire and Life Safety Systems.